 Mesa Verde National Park was named a World Heritage site in 1978.
 Your family will learn about different styles of building- from pit houses to pueblos to cliff dwellings.
 The kids will become familiar with terms like kiva and sipapu.

-The fee to enter Mesa Verde National Park is $35- that is good for your full car and lasts for seven days (as of 2021).
+The Mesa Verde National Park entrance fee is $30- that is good for your full car and lasts for seven days (as of 2023).
 If you will be combining this visit with other National Parks, be sure to get an America the Beautiful Pass– this annual pass costs $80 and gets you unlimited access to National Parks for one year.
 This pass covers entrance fees, it does not cover tour fees or lodging fees.

 Look for Junior Ranger packets in the Visitor Center.
 The kids complete the packets, and return them to be sworn in as Junior Rangers complete with a wooden badge!
 You may also want to get a family National Park Passport Book to stamp at each park you visit.